The Fermionic Axion Interferometer: Experimental Axion Search

-If one arm is oriented towards Vega \cite{BARBIERI2017135} its resonance frequency is modulated by the axion field $b_a$, while the one of the remaining arm is unaltered.
+If one arm is oriented towards the dark matter wind \cite{BARBIERI2017135} its resonance frequency is fully modulated by the axion field $b_a$, while the one of the remaining arm is unaltered.
 A single radiofrequency signal probes the on-resonance transmission of the ferrite, and indicates whether the resonance frequency shifts, while two signals, each on one arm of the interferometer, can detect relative shifts of one spin resonance with respect to the other \cite{PhysRevApplied.20.044072}.
-The measurement scheme is interferometric, and therefore resilient to systematic uncertainties.
 The output data (see Fig.\,\ref{fig:circuit_scheme}) is a spectrum which contains information on whether $\omega_\mathrm{N}$ shifted with respect to $\omega_\mathrm{E}$ or viceversa, which can be used to put a limit on the presence of a dark matter wind.
+The pilot experimental run consists in two acquisitions which are referred to as signal and background.
+The setup is mounted on an astronomical computerized mount aiming towards Vega, which keeps the interferometer north arm aligned to the Dark Matter wind \cite{BARBIERI2017135} for the signal run.
+The background run is collected with the same setup rotated by 90 degrees, such that both arms are unaffected by the wind \footnote{Depending on the detection and analysis strategy, this configuration can be improved and was chosen for the pilot run mostly for its simplicity.}.

-An experimental run consists in the acquisition of an arbitrary number of 1\,ms-long spectra which are then averaged to a single spectrum.
-We collect two runs of $10^4\,\mathrm{s}$, called signal and background.
-The former is collected while the signal is at the maximum of its daily modulation and the latter while no signal is expected, so that by comparing them one can extract an upper limit on the axion-electron interaction.
-Signal and background are found to be compatible on all the measured frequencies, so the result is consistent with no axion signal.
-Following Eq.\,(\ref{eq:b_eff_numbers}), the magnetic field limit is recast in the $2\sigma$ (90\% confidence level) upper limit on $g_p$ reported in Fig.\,\ref{fig:exclusion_plot}.
-The minimum value measured for $|g_p|$ is $1.2\times10^{-7}$ for an axion mass of about $0.36\,\mathrm{neV}$.
+The result of the run are shown in Fig.\,\ref{fig:exclusion_plot}.
+Each acquisition consists of $10^3$ data blocks, each containing $30$ statistically independent $1\,\mathrm{ms}$-waveforms, totaling $N=30\,000$.
+The power spectrum is estimated via a Blackman-windowed periodogram, converted to magnetic field, and saved into a single spectral matrix $S_{ij}$ ($i$ frequency bins, $j$ waveform).
+An identical matrix $B_{ij}$ is produced from the background run.
+The per-bin field excess $\Delta_i = \langle S_i \rangle - \langle B_i \rangle$ and its uncertainty $\sigma_i = \sqrt{[\mathrm{Var}(S_i) + \mathrm{Var}(B_i)]/N}$ are estimated from the sample variances over the waveform ensemble.
+Although the individual field amplitudes follow Rice statistics (Fig.\,\ref{fig:exclusion_plot}b), averaging over $N=30\,000$ independent waveforms yields an excess that is well approximated by a Gaussian distribution according to the central limit theorem.
+Bins with $\Delta_i > 3\sigma_i$ are vetted by requiring the excess to be positive, not driven by outlier blocks, and isolated to a single bin, while surviving candidates are referred to a follow-up measurement.